markec12345678/castlekingdoms2027/POLISH_PLAN.md

 ### Asset rights
 - ✅ Stone Kingdoms code: Apache 2.0 (commercial use OK)
-- ⚠️ Firefly Studios assets: Used with permission via Stone Kingdoms
 - ❓ **For Steam release**: Need written permission OR replace all assets

 ### Recommendations
-1. **Option A**: Get written permission from Firefly Studios
 2. **Option B**: Commission original art (expensive but safe)
 3. **Option C**: Use only open-source assets (limiting but free)